gluap/pyduofern-hacs/readme.md

 ### Usage

-There are some services you can call via the service interface.
+There are some actions you can call via the actions interface (via "Developer Tools -> Action").
 A few of these to get you started:

 ``duofern.start_pairing`` starts the pairing mode for a given number of seconds.
 After pairing reload the integration to make the new devices visible.